 But I also enjoy building things and taking on DIY projects.
 My conclusion was to be a DIY Daddy.
 However, because there are untold millions of blogs, it’s easy to determine that I’m not the only “DIY Daddy” out there.
 In fact, not long after I started blogging full time, I was contacted by another “DIY Daddy” in the world who requested that I altar my name because he felt he established the title.
 Even though I began the actual “blogging” after he was established, I actually bought the domain a few years before he even started blogging.

 In the spirit of generosity and keeping the peace though, I did honor his request and changed the wording to match my domain name: Do It Yourself Daddy.
 It’s not exactly what I wanted, but it’s close enough.
 This experience here is a lesson to you: Whatever you want your “brand” to be, be sure to research names before trying to establish anything.

 Domain Name And Social Media Accounts

 Your domain name is your blog address.
 There’s a few ways to go about purchasing a domain.
 You can purchase the name and web hosting separately from two different companies, or, if the web host offers it, from the same place.
 There are more steps involved when it comes to connecting your domain to a host provider if they’re two different companies, but it’s nothing too difficult to deal with.

+SiteGround is a great place to purchase your domain and hosting (We’ll talk about web hosting in the next main section).
 Buying a domain with .com on the end is the primary choice for mom and dad bloggers.

 Social Media Accounts